ATTENTION! Now, get in line.

 I've been doing what I do for about 4 years now but i've been who I am since I was born.
 In order for my life to be stress free (as possible), I need systems and organisation.
 Now this doesn't mean i'm always tidy.
 I often have a pile of washing that needs doing, or a pile of clean clothes sitting on a chair that needs putting away.
 I know that the washing and clean clothes form part of a system so it rarely stresses me out.

-If however, there is a socks left on the floor in the living room, then I tend to think about that sock a lot.
+If however, there is a sock left on the floor in the living room, then I tend to think about that sock a lot.
 It's not meant to be there so the system is broken.

 The same happens with work.
 I have approximately 10.265 BILLION systems depending on who I am working with or where I am working.
 I have a tendency to change client systems to suit me too.
 It's a bad habit but being an only child - I know best 😉